 Definition of a Payoff Letter.
 What is a Payoff Letter?

-A Payoff Letter is a letter that is required often by a Lender proving that other loans the borrower had are paid off and have a $0 Balance.
+A Payoff Letter is a letter that is often required by a Lender to prove that other loans you have are paid off and have a $0 Balance.

 - A request to show other small business loans are paid off.

 - A request to verify that a credit card is paid off

 - A Letter showing that a similar type of loan has a zero balance and is paid off.

 Many lenders may want to make sure that certain loans are paid off in order for them to be willing to approve and fund a new loan.
 Get a loan with out one, apply below.

 These Letters are also called “Zero Balance Letter”